for automating Clojure projects without setting your hair on fire

 .

-Libraries located under the checkouts
+Libraries located under the checkouts directory

 take precedence over libraries pulled from repositories, but this